resauce-dev/directus-image-scout/readme.md

 ## Configuring Image Scout on your server

-Ensure the following folders exist in your Directus application with the same content as this repositories `dist` folder.
+Copy the folders from this repository's `dist` directory into your extensions folder
 - `/extensions/interfaces/resauce-image-scout
 - `/extensions/endpoints/resauce-image-scout